arjuncramesh/Blog/multer.md

 ### 3) Set up the location(location were the file has to be upload)

-For this u need to create a funtion which setup the location to store the image.
+For this we need to create a funtion which setup the location to store the image.

 ```js
         const storage = multer.diskStorage({